 Meetings are held on the 3rd Monday of each month, usually in the Baptistry of the church.
 Some months we are now holding the meeting in the morning, as members wish.
 For future events or more information contact Frances Critoph or Alison Bennett, or go to

 We would be grateful if you would knit a square to be made into a blanket for Malawi.
 It gets very cold at night and some of the children in the rural villages have no bedding.
+Every year we help the Diocese of Birmingham send a container full of gifts for our friends in Malawi.
 Please help us to help them.
 For more information contact Alison Bennett

 The MU welcomes men and women to its membership.

 Our members are actively involved in the life of the Church as Readers, Flower arrangers, Choir members, SWITCH, Intercessors and assisting with administering Holy Communion.
 We are also involved in various house groups and the ecumenical Coffee Together.

 Members knit baby garments for premature babies, teddy bears for children of prisoners, and sew grieving gowns.
 We also donate toiletries and baby items to Women’s’ aid as well as holding fund raising events for Mothers’ Union projects

 To read the latest Birmingham Link go to